Hacking Podcast Ads: How to Reach Podcast Audiences with Paid Social Ads

 Podcast Advertising Challenges

-That surge in ad spend across the board has resulted in an issue for advertisers: more competition, which means limited space before, during, or after the most popular podcasts.
+That surge in podcast advertising spend across the board has resulted in an issue for advertisers: more competition, which means limited space before, during, or after the most popular podcasts.
 This creates another problem: finding lesser known niche podcasts whose listening audience is going to convert to customers for your business at an affordable rate.

 These headaches leave us to wonder whether podcasts are an effective channel for direct-action marketing or if they should be categorized under the “untrackable brand recognition” budget alongside stress balls and toothpicks.
 Many marketers, particularly those working at or operating small businesses and startups, would rather stick to what is measurable and they know works: paid search and paid social.